gamorosino/app-streamline-cleaning/README.md

 ## Requirements

-The app relies on the following software (executed via Singularity container):
+The app relies on the following software:
+- **Singularity / Apptainer**

+that executes the following scripts/functions:

 - **scilpy** (`scil_filter_streamlines_by_length.py`, `scil_detect_streamlines_loops.py`, `scil_outlier_rejection.py`, `scil_count_streamlines.py`)
 - **MRtrix3** (`tckconvert`, used only when Purifibre is enabled with `.tck` input)
-- **Singularity / Apptainer**
 - **jq**